bjucps/cps110-thinkcspy/_sources/AlgorithmAnalysis/Dictionaries.rst

-.. admonition:: Self Check

-    .. mchoice:: mcpyperform
-       :answer_a: list.pop(0)
-       :answer_b: list.pop()
-       :answer_c: list.append()
-       :answer_d: list[10]
-       :answer_e: all of the above are O(1)
-       :correct: a
-       :feedback_a: When you remove the first element of a list, all the other elements of the list must be shifted forward.
-       :feedback_b: Removing an element from the end of the list is a constant operation.
-       :feedback_c: Appending to the end of the list is a constant operation
-       :feedback_d: Indexing a list is a constant operation
-       :feedback_e: There is one operation that requires all other list elements to be moved.

-       Which of the list operations shown below is not O(1)?
+**Check your understanding**

 .. mchoice:: mcpydictperf
     :answer_a: 'x' in mydict
     :answer_b: del mydict['x']
     :answer_c: mydict['x'] == 10
     :answer_d: mydict['x'] = mydict['x'] + 1
     :answer_e: all of the above are O(1)
     :correct: e
     :feedback_a: in is a constant operation for a dictionary because you do not have to iterate but there is a better answer.
     :feedback_b: deleting an element from a dictionary is a constant operation but there is a better answer.
     :feedback_c: Assignment to a dictionary key is constant but there is a better answer.
     :feedback_d: Re-assignment to a dictionary key is constant but there is a better answer.
     :feedback_e: The only dictionary operations that are not O(1) are those that require iteration.

     Which of the dictionary operations shown below is O(1)?

-.. youtube:: zKq8iVEX6gU
-    :divid: pythonopsperf
-    :height: 315
-    :width: 560
-    :align: left